|

 The information presented herein represents the

-are not recommendations or endorsements of any product, method,
+opinions of the web page content owner, and are not recommendations or endorsements of any product, method,

 strategy, etc.